iotml99/proxy/fix.md

 ---

-## Deployment Steps
+## Deployment Steps for Your Tenant

-1. **Create an Azure Function App** in the Azure subscription (Python 3.12, Flex Consumption plan, Linux)
+1. **Create an Azure Function App** in your Azure subscription (Python 3.12, Flex Consumption plan, Linux)
 2. **Fork or copy the proxy source** into a GitHub repository
-3. **Connect GitHub Actions** - the repo includes a workflow (`.github/workflows/main_proxy.yml`) that builds and deploys automatically on push to `main`; link it to the Function App's publish profile
+3. **Connect GitHub Actions** - the repo includes a workflow (`.github/workflows/main_proxy.yml`) that builds and deploys automatically on push to `main`; link it to your Function App's publish profile
 4. **Set environment variables** in Function App - Configuration - Application Settings:
    - `ENTRA_TENANT_ID`, `MCP_BACKEND_URL`, `MCP_RESOURCE`
-5. **Register an Entra app** (or reuse an existing one) with redirect URI `https://claude.ai/api/mcp/auth_callback` and the Fabric API permissions
+5. **Register an Entra app** (or reuse your existing one) with redirect URI `https://claude.ai/api/mcp/auth_callback` and your Fabric API permissions
-6. **Update the Claude connector** to point at `https://<proxy>.azurewebsites.net/` with Client ID and Secret in Advanced Settings
+6. **Update the Claude connector** to point at `https://your-proxy.azurewebsites.net/` with Client ID and Secret in Advanced Settings
 7. **Test** - click Connect, sign in, ask Claude to list Power BI workspaces

 ---

 ## Security Notes

-- The proxy runs entirely within the Azure tenant under full control
+- The proxy runs entirely within your Azure tenant under your control
 - **All traffic between Claude and Fabric passes through the proxy** - both OAuth and MCP tool calls including query results.
 This is by design and is what makes the fix possible.
-- The proxy performs no logging of data payloads - only request metadata (method, path, status code) is logged
+- The proxy performs no logging of data payloads — only request metadata (method, path, status code) is logged
-- Because data flows through the proxy, we recommend deploying it in the same Azure region as the Fabric resources and restricting inbound access to Claude's known IP ranges
+- Because data flows through the proxy, we recommend deploying it in the same Azure region as your Fabric resources and restricting inbound access to Claude's known IP ranges
 - Tokens are not logged (only parameter names are logged, never values)
 - The Function App can be locked down with Azure network policies or IP restrictions
 - Flex Consumption plan cost is low - scales to zero when not in use